hansec/autocomplete-fortran/README.md

  * Provides suggestions across imported modules
  * Handles suggestions within user-defined types even when nested
  * Provides argument list for subroutine and function calls
+ * "Go To Declaration" support for FORTRAN object (including fields in user-defined types)

 ## Usage
 Suggestions should be presented automatically while typing.
 At anytime you can force rebuilding of the index through the menu `Packages->Autocomplete FOTRAN->Rebuild Index`.

+"Go To Declaration" is also supported for FORTRAN objects as the `FORTRAN-Goto Declaration` option in the context menu (right-click in editor).

 ### Notes
  * Initial setup of the index, including file parsing, is performed upon the first suggestion call.
 This may cause the first suggestion to take a moment to appear for large projects (usually <2 seconds).